If you’ve recently downloaded a newly released game or a next-gen remaster, and were greeted with this frustrating crash message upon launching:

 Fix 3: Modify launch options

 The DX 12 not supported launching error may suggest your game is trying to launch with DirectX 12, but your system isn’t fully compatible.
-In this case, you can switch to a more compatible rendering API such as DirectX 11 or Vulkan to bypass the issue and potentially get the game up and running.
+If you are trying to play a slightly older game that natively supports both DX11 and DX12, switching to a lower rendering API, such as DirectX 11 or Vulkan, may bypass the issue and potentially get the game up and running.

 For Steam: